THE OFFICIAL SITE OF

 The closest intersection to the school is Hogan Ave and Cimarron Rd.

-1. Athletic Trainer will have portable AED with them.
-An AED is located in the cafeteria/gym lobby and also in the counselor's office (located across from the main office).
+• Location of AED’s: An AED is located in the cafeteria/gym lobby and also in the counselor's office (located across from the main office).

-Tuttle Elementary gymnasium is located within the Tuttle Elementary School Building located at:
+• TUTTLE ELEMENTARY GYMNASIUM is located within the Tuttle Elementary School Building located at:

 206 SW 2nd St, Tuttle, OK